 Holy Communion is celebrated during all Worship Services on

-the first and third weekends of the month.
+the first, third, and fifth weekends of the month.

 Non-alcoholic wine (pink) is served in individual cups on